Getting Creative with Current Events

 The best way to engage teenagers is to focus on something they’re passionate about.
 Let your students pick an article from any section of the paper and turn it into a tweet.
 Ask them, “If you were limited to a Twitter post about this article, what would you share with your classmates?”
 This exercise will not only get them reading the news but will also help them pull out the most important facts from an article.

 It’s hard to find a high schooler who doesn’t have strong opinions.
 Put those feelings to use by having your class write editorials.
-First, spend some time looking at editorials in the newspaper and discuss what makes a good editorial.
+First, spend some time looking at editorials in the newspaper and discussing what makes a good editorial.
 Then, let them pick a topic that matters to them and try their hand at writing their own editorial.

 Invite your students to listen to news podcasts (our favorites include Skimm This, The Globalist, and The Takeaway) and then challenge them to create their own.
 Using a program such as Audacity (for PCs) or Garageband (for Mac and mobile devices) have your students report on happenings around the school or in their community.